alebelcor/effective-a11y/readme.md

 ### [Using semantic markup to mark emphasized or special text](https://www.w3.org/WAI/WCAG21/Techniques/html/H49)

 Use semantic markup to mark emphasized or special text.
-It provides structure to the document, and user agents can use it to make it perceivable to the user.
+It provides structure to the document, and browsers can use it to make it perceivable to the user.

 * `<em>` to represent stress emphasis of its contents
 * `<strong>` to represent strong importance, seriousness, or urgency for its contents